Join the Hospice and Life Size Models in climbing the highest mountain in South Wales and the horseshoe challenge and become a Hospice Trooper!

 Registration includes: Welcome pack, supervision from walking marshals, event kit list, bottle of water, Hospice of the Valleys Buff

-Walkers will also be encouraged to raise £50 in sponsorship, which is the cost of one 2-hour home visit from a Specialist Palliative Care Nurse.
+Walkers will also be encouraged to raise £30 in sponsorship, which is the cost of a home visit from a Specialist Palliative Care Nurse.
 Providing pain relief, managing symptoms and helping to reduce anxieties for our patients at their place of residence.

 To be sure to have the best experience, we recommend you do some level of walking prior to the event.